-I have to admit, it took me a while to decide if I should write something about my first time in Edinburgh.
-So far, it was the most eventful trip I ever had, but that a story for another time.
+I have to admit, it took me a while to decide if I should write something about my first time in Edinburgh, or not.
+So far, it was the most eventful trip I ever had, but that a story is for another time.

-The most famous in the entire city and probably the main attraction for tourists.
+The Royal Mile is the most famous street in the entire city and probably the main attraction for tourists.

 This beautiful street used to be the main artery of the Old Town.
 And yes… you

 The Royal Mile pretty much will help you get the whole vibe of the city.
 You get lots of restaurants, amazing buildings, churches and some serious Hogwarts vibes.